paologlim/mikamikuh.github.io/about.md

 ![gekkhouse](/img/about/geekhouse.jpg)

-I lived in "Geekhouse", a share-house what lives many programmers in Japan for 2 years.
-I used to organized Unity game developer's event in the house.
+I lived in "Geekhouse", a share-house which has accommodated many programmers in Japan for 2 years now.
+I used to organize Unity game developer's events in the house.
 Particularly, [global game jam 2013](http://2013.globalgamejam.org/sites/2013/geekhouse-musashikosugi) was the most interesting event I've ever organized.
-Not only that, we sometimes held a party to talk about technology, buisiness and our hobby(anime, manga) with others.
+Not only that, we sometimes held parties to talk about technology, business and hobbies (anime, manga) with others.

 # My Hobby #